-Music Maze is a set of composing resources, each taking a different piece of contemporary classical music repertoire as their starting point.
-The idea is not to recreate the original piece or a poor imitation but to use the composing strategies and processes of the composer and the piece as a way of supporting young people’s own composing.
-The repertoire selected presents different approaches to composing and in all cases recordings are available.
-Sometimes the goal is individual compositions, sometimes small group and sometimes whole group.
-Traditional notation is occasionally used as well as non-traditional notation but mainly to aid memory or to facilitate sharing and revisiting.
-Originally created as day long workshops for up to thirty mixed ability children aged 8-11, the resources can be used as a sequence of lessons and be used up to KS5.
+Each of these resources takes a different piece of contemporary classical music repertoire as a starting point for young people's composing.
+The idea is not to recreate the original piece or make a poor imitation but to use the composing strategies and processes of the featured composer and piece as a way of supporting young people’s own composing.
+The repertoire selected presents a wide range of approaches to composing and in all cases recordings are available.

 Created by Nancy Evans, BCMG Director of Learning and composer, Liz Johnson